-- Acted for Partners Group in connection with various leveraged finance investments including as a second lien lender in connection with Nordic Capital’s acquisition of Alloheim
+- Advised Partners Group in connection on various leveraged finance investments including as a second lien lender in connection with Nordic Capital’s acquisition of Alloheim

 - Advised Intermediate Capital Group on its:

 - holdco PIK loan financing in connection with a US$5.3 billion consortium buyout of certain stakes in Visma, Europe’s largest ever software buyout

 - investment in Blackrock Programme Management (Blackrock PM), a UK-headquartered professional services firm

-- Acting for Bain Capital on its purchase of a controlling stake in MKM, the UK’s largest independent builders’ merchant
+- Advised Bain Capitalon the financing package for its purchase of a controlling stake in MKM

-- Acting for Liberty Global plc in connection with:
+- Advised Liberty Global plc in connection with:

 - its €3.95 billion equivalent dual currency loan financing package in relation to its public takeover of Dutch listed cable company Ziggo N.V.

-- the financing arrangements for its £3.5 billion acquisition of Cable & Wireless Communications plc.
+- the financing arrangements for its £3.5 billion public takeover of Cable & Wireless Communications plc.

-- Acting for Liberty Global plc and its investment vehicle, jointly owned with Discovery Communications, Inc., in connection with £420 million of first and second lien facilities for the acquisition of All3Media
+- £420 million of first and second lien facilities for the acquisition of All3Media as part of a joint venture with Discovery Communications, Inc.

 - Advised Altice VII S.à r.L. on: